 How Match Play Works

-Everything you need to know about matchmaking, challenges, ELO, reputation, and match outcomes.
+Everything you need to know about matchmaking, ELO, reputation, and match outcomes.

 Match Flow